andgineer/allure-report/README.md

         destination_dir: ${{ steps.allure-report.outputs.REPORTS_SITE_PATH }}
 ```

-It uses outputs of the previous action so no need to copy&past you settings in it.
+We use outputs of the previous action so no need to copy&past your paths.

 # Example